rart/craftercms-expressjs-react/README.md

 4. Run the express server by going into {siteRoot}/sources/react-ssr and running `npm install` followed by `npm run start`.
 Then, go to `preview.sample.com:3000` to see the Express app.
 This URL will only work if you previously and successfully configured your `/etc/hosts` file, of course.
 5. Navigate/reload to Preview on Crafter CMS and you should see the site.

+## What you see

+Once you've completed the setup and have the site up and running, you can see a initial render with the catalog products.
+These are fetched server side and then hydrated by ReactDOM once the page loads.

+If you click the pagination links, you see the second page coming without page refreshing.
+The page data is fetched asynchronously by React using the GraphQL endpoint in Crafter CMS.

+**ICE**

+If you click the pencil icon on Crafter's top toolbar (In-Context Editing), you should see pencils showing up on each product.
+Clicking a pencil would open that content entry for editing on the CMS.

 ## Hosts File Example